pratik4/kaggle/Readme.md

-Problems worked on kaggle platforme.
+Problems worked on kaggle platform.